KazDragon/terminalpp/README.md

 # The Basics

-The purpose of the library is to be able to allow the usage of ANSI escape codes to their fullest potential so that fully-featured text-based applications can be created.
+The purpose of the library is to be able to allow the usage of ANSI escape codes to their fullest potential in order to create fully-featured text-based applications.
 The use cases for such software include interactive forms of command-line software, and even GUI-style applications over the internet using terminal emulators such as Xterm, PuTTY, or even some MUD clients (e.g Tintin++).

-At its most fundamental level, Terminal++ is in the business of manipulating character elements on the screen, where each element is encoded as a glyph, which describes the character that is presented to the user, and a series of non-character graphical properties.
+At its most fundamental level, Terminal++ is in the business of manipulating character elements on the screen, where each element is encoded as a glyph, which describes the character that is presented to the user, and a series of non-character graphical attributes.
 These are encapsulated in the following classes:

 * terminalpp::glyph - represents a character (which may be ASCII or any UTF-8 value up to U+FFFF) and its character set (by default, this is the US_ASCII character set).
 * terminalpp::attribute - a collection of variables that describe the non-character graphical part of the output, such as the foreground and background colours, whether it is bold, underlined, and so on.

-These are combined into Terminal++'s fundamental structure, terminalpp::element.
+These are combined into Terminal++'s fundamental type, terminalpp::element.

 # Strings

-terminalpp::elements can be collected together as strings.
-The terminalpp::string class is used for that, but there are user-defined literals that can help: _ts (terminal string) and _ets (encoded terminal string)
+terminalpp::elements can be collected together using the terminalpp::string class.
+It has several constructors for different uses.
+For example, one of the constructors takes a std::string and an attribute to apply to all those characters for when you want something like print out a single red error message.
+In addition, there are the user-defined literal suffixes _ts (terminal string) and _ets (encoded terminal string) to help construct more complicated strings

 ```
 int main()